nrwl/nx/docs/shared/guides/react-native.md

 - `npx nx test shared-ui-layout` to test the library
 - `npx nx lint shared-ui-layout` to lint the library

-To generate a new comopnent inside `shared-ui-layout` run:
+To generate a new component inside `shared-ui-layout` run:

 ```bash
 npx nx g @nrwl/react-native:component layout --project=shared-ui-layout --export